-So we've put together this guide to help you out.
-We've split it into DSLRs, mirrorless models and compacts for ease of use.
+So we've split our guide into DSLRs, mirrorless models and compacts for ease of use.
 Also note that if you're looking for bargains in general and you're not just wedded to Canon, you might also want to check out our guide to the best camera deals right now, too.

 The best Canon camera in 2020

-Lots of people will tell you DSLRs are old-fashioned and that mirrorless cameras are the future.
-Don't believe it!
-DSLRs still have a lot to offer, including chunky, grippable bodies, clear optical viewfinders, great battery life and good value for money.
+Lots of people will tell you DSLRs are old-fashioned and that mirrorless cameras are the future, but DSLRs still have a lot to offer, including chunky, grippable bodies, clear optical viewfinders, great battery life and good value for money.
 Canon's DSLRs are split into APS-C cameras aimed at beginners and enthusiasts, and full frame cameras aimed at experts and pros – and we've picked out two of each.

-It's brilliant for beginners, but powerful enough for enthusiasts too
+Brilliant for beginners, this Canon has plenty for enthusiasts too

 Type: DSLR | Sensor: APS-C | Lens mount: Canon EF-S | Screen: 3in vari-angle touchscreen, 1,040,000 dots | Max burst speed: 5fps | Max video resolution: 4K UHD at 25p